keeltrace/qlcplus-wiki/Linux-build-Qt5.md

 In this way you can build QLC+ with any Qt version, located where you prefer in your hard disk.
 If you wish to build QLC+ with the latest Qt version, you can get it here: https://www.qt.io/download-open-source/

+**Note:** Out-of-tree builds are not tested and most probably do not work.

 Issue the following commands to start building QLC+:

 `cd qlcplus`<br>